jbmokuz/pocket-monster-of-the-week/README.md

 Special = Weird

+## Moves?

+Moves are an overloaded term, so to avoid confusion...

+Monster of the week *Moves* are called *Actions*

+Pokemon *Moves* are called *Attacks*

 ## Kick Some Ass change

-Kick Some Ass is not longer a move.
-Instead each Attack has a type that dictates what skill to use.
+Kick Some Ass is now replaced with *Attacks*. *Moves* are now called *Actions* (To avoid confusion with the pokemon term move).
+Each *Attack* has a type that dictates what skill to use.

 Special attack ![](Playbooks/images/special.png): Uses **Special** (Reskined Weird). **Special Defense** reduces harm the same way as Armor did.